RandyParedis/GraphDonkey/docs/Flowcharts.md

 This syntax will also be used to provide additional explanation with code examples in the rest of this file.

+See also the information about the `comment` keyword below.

 ### States and Operations
 #### States
 A _state_ is a standalone instance, shown inside of a single node.
 The simplest